stevezun/nasa-apod-v2/docs/README.md

 ## Introduction

-NASA Astronomy Picture of the Day (APOD) is a service provided by NASA.....
+NASA Astronomy Picture of the Day (APOD) is a free service provided by NASA, offering astronomy-oriented images and videos (along with explanatory descriptions), with new content every day.

-NASA APoD Browser is an Android-based client for the NASA APOD Service.
+**APoD Browser** is an Android-based client for the NASA APOD Service.
+It supports selecting available images by date, as well as storing APOD metadata and images locally.

 ## Intended users